-Sunday, June 12th Day 14
+Sunday, June 12th Day 15 - Liturgy

-This morning we will attend the celebration of the Liturgy in the tiny and ancient Church of St. Theodore, given to the Greek Orthodox Christians of Rome to use for worship by the late Pope John Paul II on November 30, 2000, the feast of St. Andrew the Apostle, as a gesture of goodwill between our two churches.
+This morning we attended the celebration of the Liturgy in the tiny and ancient Church of St. Theodore, given to the Greek Orthodox Christians of Rome to use for worship by the late Pope John Paul II on November 30, 2000, the feast of St. Andrew the Apostle, as a gesture of goodwill between our two churches.
 San Teodoro, as it's called in Italian, is a church with deep historical associations for the Greek community in Rome and thus a very fitting gift.
 Built in the late 4th century and named after St. Theodore the Commander, a Roman soldier martyred for the faith earlier in the 4th century in Amasea (present day Turkey), it contains some wonderful 6th century mosaics in the apse of the Church.
-The number of Greek Christians in Rome later grew in the 7th and 8th centuries, as thousands persecution during the Iconoclast Controversy in Byzantium and found sanctuary in the city near the Church of St. Theodore.
-On
+The number of Greek Christians in Rome later grew in the 7th and 8th centuries, as thousands fled persecution during the Iconoclast Controversy in Byzantium and found sanctuary in the city near the Church of St. Theodore.
+On July 1, 2004 - after years of restoration work -